Festivals & Events

 A showcase of Italian craftsmanship

-Many of the lights for the event were initially donated by the Italian government, and the installation was created as a collaboration between the countries.
-The European influence is apparent within the display which features over 200,000 individually hand-painted lights.
+The works used for the installation were created as a collaboration between the countries.
+The European influence is apparent within the display which features hundreds of thousands of lights.

 * The information on this page may be subject to change due to COVID-19.